cnsuhao/gpu-freedom/README.txt

      /lib          libraries for GPU
        /own        own libraries developed by the project /simclimate   logic of simclimate extension
-       /ext        external libraries
+         /coremodules  Core modules used by core component under client/core /filetransfer File transfer threads and download manager used by client/core /ext        external libraries

      /packages     components for GPU
-       /own        own components developed by the project /coremodules    Core modules used by core component under client/core /ext        external packages
+       /own        own components developed by the project /ext        external packages
           /lnet    lnet library available at http://sourceforge.net/projects/lazarus-ccr/files/lNet/
 		           for http download and file transfer